kasselTrankos/angular-webpack/README.md

 ```bash
 npm run dev
 ```
+By now, Redis is disabled and removed from project, because first need to run good mongodb.
 Uses Redis as session of node. so you need to install and then do run:
 ```bash